ddottyler/CV/README.md

 - BA (Hons) in History
 - 2,1

-## Hobbies
+## Hobbies and interests

-- Football - I run a weekly 7 aside game amongst local friends in my area
+- Football - I run a weekly 5 aside game amongst local friends in my area
+- Running - I have surprised myself in 2021 by becoming a keen and mostly regular runner
+- Travelling - I have been lucky enough to visit 6 of the 7 continent and hope to see more of the world as soon as life allows.
 - Gaming - A keen gamer new to streaming and creating content on social channels